 Therefore, it gives you an educational environment.
 Here, trainers teach material based on their professional experience and the topic’s relevance.

 Final Thoughts on Getting a Real Estate License as a Non U.S. Citizen

-These new laws put into place have given non U.S. citizens a path to becoming a real estate agent.
+These new laws have given non U.S. citizens a path to becoming real estate agents.

 Not being a U.S citizen is no longer a roadblock to becoming a real estate agent.
 So as long as you have the proper identification, you can take that first step and get your license.